0xthelaughingman/DogeCam/README.md

 4. **[HIGH PRIORITY]** _**Override Fails for Teams/JioMeet**_: The getUserMedia overrides fail for Teams/JioMeet at the moment.
 Both use a variety of plugins and add-on scripts to handle the stream.
 The same design if adopted by the supported apps, would lead to them not being supported by the extension too!
     * Figure out a way to override the stream handover for either of the 2, assumption is the solution for one should be readily applicable for the other or atmost with minimal tweaks

+# TODOs

+1. _**Mozilla/FireFox Compatibility**_: Incorporate the compatibility for Mozilla Firefox.
+Current Assumption: Only the Storage R/W functions would need to be switched dynamicallly based on the browser running the code, everything else should remain consistent across the browsers.
+The manifest/concepts of content_scripts,etc. all look exactly the same.